LiskArchive/lisk-sdk-examples/workshop/README.md

 **Task 8: To answer this question, read the following section `1.
 Should I extend from` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**

 ## Transaction 2: Payment Transaction
-The payment transaction accepts one parameter in the `asset.data` field (send by the client to the freelancer):
+The payment transaction accepts one parameter in the `asset.data` field (sent by the client to the freelancer):
 ```json
 {
     "asset": {